We take the security and reliability of your data seriously.

 - All staff computers run with full-disk encryption and strong passwords

-- We don’t expose our internal network to Windows
+- We limit our internal network’s exposure to Windows

 - Every Nutshell employee receives a copy of 1Password on their first day

-- Offices are protected with individual keycard access
+- Offices are secured with individual keycard access

 Your credit card and billing information is stored securely.
-Our billing systems are PCI-compliant and managed separately from Nutshell application systems.
+Our billing provider is PCI-compliant and managed separately from Nutshell application systems.